bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 {% endsi_step %}

-{% si_step Gap8 bootloader (for older AIdecks revisions A-C) %}
+{% si_step Gap8 bootloader (for the AIdeck 1.0 or AIdeck 1.1 Rev A-C) %}

-If you do not already have a bootloader on the GAP8, which would be the case if your AIdeck 1.1 has an older revision(Rev A, B and C), you will need to flash the bootloader on the GAP8 seperately.
+If you do not already have a bootloader on the GAP8, which would be the case if you have an AIdeck 1.0 or an AIdeck 1.1 with an older revision(Rev A, B and C), you will need to flash the bootloader on the GAP8 seperately.
+You can check the AIdeck version and revision on the bottom of the deck.
 This can only be done from a native linux computer or virtual machine (not WSL) and a jtag enabled programmer (Olimex ARM-USB-TINY-H JTAG or Jlink).

 > You only need to do this once and then you can enjoy the benefits of overair flashing.